gidienesh/easycode/README.md

 ## Frontend Architecture Highlight: Shared UI Strategy

 A key aspect of our frontend strategy is the centralized shared UI component library located in `apps/main-ui/`.
-This library is built with Mantine UI, Next.js, and TypeScript.
+This library is built with **Next.js (React framework) and TypeScript**—not plain JavaScript or React alone.

 **Role and Importance of `apps/main-ui/`:**
 -   **Source of Truth**: It serves as the single source of truth for reusable UI components (buttons, forms, layout elements, etc.).